AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-automating-table-maintenance.md

 print(f"Deleted {expire_result.deletedDataFilesCount()} orphaned data files")
 ```

 Schedule these maintenance jobs with awareness of the write schedule.
 Running compaction during peak write periods competes for I/O and compute resources.
-The standard recommendation is off-peak maintenance windows—late night or early morning—with compaction running hourly or every few hours for active streaming tables.
+The standard recommendation is off-peak maintenance windows, late night or early morning, with compaction running hourly or every few hours for active streaming tables.

 ---